dnhtmir/dnhtmir.github.io/content/posts/0000-local-ai-setup/posts.md

 - `-e ROCR_VISIBLE_DEVICES=0`:  [ROCm variable](https://rocm.docs.amd.com/en/latest/conceptual/gpu-isolation.html) to select GPU(s).
 - `--name ollama`:  easy container reference.

-The container is isolated on its own network, only required devices are passed through, and only necessary ports are exposed — a least‑privilege approach that minimizes attack surface.
+The container is isolated on a separate container network where it can only be accessed by the `open-webui` container, only required devices are passed through, and only necessary ports are exposed.
+This alligns with my goal of implementing a least‑privilege approach!

 ### Adding the Open WebUI container